By LAUREN SILVER

-Former President Donald Trump is facing criminal trials in four states at both the federal and state levels, creating a court schedule that will have him traveling up and down the East Coast for at least the next year.
+Former President Donald Trump faces criminal trials in four states at both the federal and state levels, creating a court schedule that will have him traveling up and down the East Coast for at least the next year.

 United States v.
 Donald J. Trump (District of Columbia)